guitarmind/kaggle_moa_winner_hungry_for_gold/README.md

 |ResNeSt V1|0.01582|0.01853|0.01636|deepinsight-resnest-lightning-v1-train.ipynb|deepinsight-resnest-lightning-v1-inference.py|
 |ResNeSt V2|0.01576|0.01854|0.01636|deepinsight-resnest-lightning-v2-train.ipynb|deepinsight-resnest-lightning-v2-inference.py|

-- Submission Notebook: ./final/Best CV/blend-search-optuna-v7.ipynb
+- Submission Notebook: `./final/Best CV/blend-search-optuna-v7.ipynb`

 ## Training

-All of the trainings can be done by running notebooks above as a kaggle notebook.
+All of the training can be done by running notebooks above as a kaggle notebook.
 This generates pickled preprocessing modules, model weights used by inference scripts, and predictions used in blend weights search.

 ## Blend Weights Search